Chinese nationals in Singapore: Controversies

 In July, 2011, Wang Peng Fei, then a student of East Asia Institute of Management, uploaded a parody video making derogatory comments about Singaporeans and Singapore culture.
 Amongst other topics mentioned in the video were comments about Singapore's low fertility rate and racist comments against Indian Singaporeans.
 He apologised after the online backlash.
-Wang was then expelled and a police report was also made against him for his comments, which is a chargeable offence under Singaporean law if found convicted.
+Wang was then expelled and a police report was also made against him for his comments, which is a chargeable offence under Singaporean law if convicted.